kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 - Writing might be a problem for sorted column data, but LSM trees might help - keep in memory sorted tree and then merge them into a disk when you have a lot of accumulated writes
 - Warehouses are not always based on column stores
 - materialized view is a view from SQL.
 But view in sql just represents a query while materialized views represent real data -> when base data is changed, view needs to be changed as well

+## Encoding and Evolution

+- Backward compatibility - newer code can read data that was written by older code
+- Forward compatibility - older code can read data that was written by newer code
+- Encoding (serialization or marshalling) is translation from the in-memory representation to a byte sequence.
+Decoding (parsing, deserialization, unmarshalling) - reverse
+- for a small dataset, the gains are negligible, but once you get into the terabytes, the choice of data format can have a big impact.
+- Binary encoding formats Protocol Buffers, Thrift, and Avro
+- RPC (Remote Procedure Call) tries to make a request to a remote net‐ work service look the same as calling a function or method in your programming language, within the same process

+**Network call vs Function call**
+- **function** call is predictable and either succeeds or fails, depending only on parameters that are under your control.
+- **network** request is unpredictable: the request or response may be lost due to a network problem, or the remote machine may be slow or unavailable
+- local **function** call either returns a result, or throws an exception, or never returns
+- Every time you call a local function, it normally takes about the same time to exe‐ cute.
+A network request is much slower than a function call, and its latency is also wildly variable: at good times it may complete in less than a millisecond, but when the network is congested or the remote service is overloaded it may take many seconds to do exactly the same thing.
+- If you retry a failed network request, it could happen that the requests are actually getting through, and only the responses are getting lost.
+In that case, retrying will cause the action to be performed multiple times, unless you build a mechanism for deduplication (idempotence) into the protocol.
+- The client and the service may be implemented in different programming lan‐ guages, so the RPC framework must translate datatypes from one language into another.